Amazon unveils home robot named ‘Astro’

 According to Amazon, you will also be able to turn on “do not disturb” to limit how many times Astro moves while you’re trying to sleep.

 The robot will be offered as “invitation only” and will be priced at $999.99.
-The company will begin accepting invites later this year, but it has not yet revealed an official launch date.
+The company started accepting invites Monday and plans to start granting invitations and shipping the robot later this year.